France complete transformation under meticulous Deschamps

 EVRA FAITH

-Nasri is the finest example of Deschamps's intransigence as the Manchester City midfielder, despite a brilliant Premier League season, was left out of the squad due to his history of behavioral issues.
+Nasri is the finest example of Deschamps's intransigence as the Manchester City midfielder, despite a brilliant Premier League season, was left out of the squad due to his history of behavioural issues.

 At Euro 2012, Nasri caused a stir when he insulted a reporter after the team's 2-0 quarter-final defeat to Spain.